jussivirkkala/Hikvision-Set/README.md

 ## Version history
 - 2021-03-27 v1.2.2 Trim line.
 Compiled with Visual Studio 16.9.2.
 - 2021-03-14 v1.2.1 Option to set title.
 Compiled with Visual Studio 16.9.1.
 - 2021-03-01 v1.2.0 Option to set location.
 Start with Auto selected.
 Compiled with Visual Studio 16.8.6.
-No ClicOnce sign.
+No ClickOnce sign.
 - 2021-02-16 v1.1.4.
 Compiled with Visual Studio 16.8.5.
 Renamed repository as Hikvision instead of HikVision-Set.
 - 2020-11-29 v1.1.3 Writing separate log each computer.
 Using computer specific settings if exist.
 - 2020-11-19 v1.1.2 Log with fewer rows.